Leszek-Sieminski/RAhrefs/cran-comments.md

 * OS X 10.14.5, R 3.5.1

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.
-This is my first submission.